wanyann/wanyann.github.io/content/en/posts/wired_vs_wireless.md

 I won’t go into details, I’ll just say that the developers of the QMK firmware do not want to deal with the proprietary nature of Bluetooth and for this reason refuse to add wireless keyboards to their firmware.
 Because of this, in fact, the ZMK firmware appeared, in which the main emphasis is on supporting wireless keyboards.

 ## Convenience
 Wireless keyboards, due to the absence of wires, have more freedom when placed on your desk, and they are also more convenient to take with you and work anywhere.
-For example, our universal tilt system is more convenient to use with a wireless keyboard, because the connecting wire between the halves with a large tilt will not look very aesthetically pleasing or even interfere.
+For example, our universal tenting system is more convenient to use with a wireless keyboard, because the connecting wire between the halves with a large tenting will not look very aesthetically pleasing or even interfere.
 Also, via Bluetooth, you can connect to several PCs and switch between them, while with a wired keyboard there is only one connection.

 ![image](/images/wired_vs_wireless/3.png)